-It’s that time of year again!
-The time when the King of Pop and his dancing ghouls rise triumphantly from the grave the to the top of digital music charts, thrilling fans — both old and new — around the world.
+It’s that time of year again – when the King of Pop and his dancing ghouls rise triumphantly from the grave to top music and video streaming charts around the world.

 “I missed out on Halloween for years, and now I do it.
 It’s sweet to go door-to-door and people give you candy.
 We need more of that in the world.
 It brings the world together.”

-“I always thought Halloween and ‘Thriller’ fit each other like a glove,” said Jackson in a 2008 statement about Thrill The World – an international dance event held annually in late October in which participants simultaneously perform the zombie dance made famous by Jackson in his 1983 “Thriller” short film.
+“I always thought Halloween and Thriller fit each other like a glove,” said Jackson in a 2008 statement about Thrill The World – an annual event in which people around the world dress as zombies and simultaneously perform the dance routine from Jackson’s legendary 1983 short film.

 Halloween Television Special

-When Michael Jackson signed on with AEG Live to perform a concert residency at London’s O2 Arena, his agreement to do the shows came with a specific requirement — that AEG would also help him venture into movies.
+When Michael Jackson agreed to perform a 50-date concert series at London’s O2 Arena, his agreement to do the shows came with a specific requirement – that the tour’s promotor, AEG Live, would also help Jackson pursue his dreams in the film industry.

 “When I saw him the night before he passed, we were having a meeting about a Halloween project that Michael wanted to do with CBS,” Ehrlich recalls.